Last updated on July 12th, 2023 at 08:25 pm

 Around 1933 Mid Century Modern design came onto the furniture design scene in the United States and continued through 1965.
 The furniture made during this period is identified by its natural form with a modern twist.
 Function became paramount, as heavy upholstery and detailed inlays became a thing of the past and minimalist natural wood designs with durable upholstery emerged.
 Designs by George Nelson and Charles and Ray Eames became sought after during this period and still are today.

 Following the influence of Mid Century Modern design, came Minimalist furniture in the 1960s.
 These pieces featured function and form, over aesthetic details, just as the name suggests.
 This era is exemplified by neutral surfaces, industrial materials, and the use of balanced, geometric forms.
 Often these pieces are low profile, with a monochromatic color pallet.
 In terms of materials, metals, lacquers, and glass became prominent.
 Designers who stood out during this era are Donald Judd and Robert Morris.

 Get the Most Value for Vintage Furniture with the Help of an Appraisal Expert

-If you are selling vintage furniture of your own or are looking to liquidate an estate that has vintage pieces, it is recommended that you work with an Accredited Appraisal expert.
-Although many pieces can be identified based on their aesthetic, an expert will help you determine the proper era, the designer, the demand for that type of furniture in today’s market and ultimately the value.
+If you are selling vintage furniture of your own or are looking to liquidate an estate that has vintage pieces, it is recommended that you work with an accredited appraisal expert.
+Although many pieces can be identified based on their aesthetic, an expert appraiser will help you determine the proper era, the designer, the demand for that type of furniture in today’s market, and ultimately the value.